michaeldfaber/spocker/README.md

 gin --appPort 5001 --port 5005 --immediate --build . --path main.go --bin spocker
 ```

 2. Run `npm run dev` in the `web` folder of this repository.
-Change the baseUrl in `App.svelte` as needed.
+Change the baseUrl in `App.svelte` and `EndpointCard.svelte` as needed.
 3. Make sure your local instance of MongoDB is running.
 Change the connection string in `mongodb.go` as needed.

 ## Backlog

 Priority

-- docker compose to run all components together
+- Empty Response
+- Update

 Future

-- Update
 - Expected authentication for mock endpoints
 - Logging